 Introduction to Free Assistive Technology

-- Use of free Assistive Technology to help with reading
+- Use free Assistive Technology to help me read.

-- Use of free Assistive Technology to help with spelling and writing
+- Use free Assistive Technology to help me with writing and spelling

-- Knowledge of free apps to help with well-being
+- Tell someone about free apps to help with well-being

-- Provide information about how free Assistive Technology can help in a work environment
+- Give information about how Assistive Technology could help me in a work situation

-Venue information: The venue is accessible via public transport.
-If you phone or email to book your place, a map and bus information can be sent to you prior to the course.
+Further information: The venue is accessible via public transport.
+If you phone or email to book your place, I can send you a map and bus information.
 No parking on site.